VishalPrabakaran/url_shortner/README.md

 * Users must authenticate before managing links.
 * MongoDB is used for persistent storage.
-* Analytics are limited to click counts and visit tracking.
+* Analytics are limited to click counts and recent visit tracking.
 * Expired links become inaccessible automatically.
 * JWT is used for secure authentication.